ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-optical-inventory-yang.md

 # Acknowledgments

+The authors of this document would like to thank the authors of {{?I-D.ietf-teas-actn-poi-applicability}} for having identified the gap and requirements to trigger this work.

 This document was prepared using kramdown.